Woodvale (WA)

 An assessment of population growth drivers in Woodvale reveals an overall ranking slightly below national averages considering recent, and medium term trends

-AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022, and the growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data) to estimate post-2032 growth for areas not covered by this data.
-Based on aggregated SA2-level projections, Woodvale (WA) (SA2) is expected to grow by 1,194 persons to reach a total population of approximately 11,434 by 2041, reflecting an increase of 11.7% over the 17-year period.
+For areas not covered and post-2032 estimations, AreaSearch utilises growth rates by age cohort provided by the ABS in its latest Greater Capital Region projections released in 2023, based on 2022 data.
+Demographic trends suggest a population increase just below the median of Australian statistical areas, with the suburb expected to grow by 1,194 persons to reach an estimated total of 11,434 by 2041, reflecting a gain of 11.7% over the 17-year period.

 Frequently Asked Questions - Population